Last updated November 18, 2012. Created by jvns on June 15, 2012.

 For information on creating JavaScript widgets, see these WebAIM articles on Javascript and AJAX accessibility.

-For information on creating accessible themes, see the accessibility section in the theming guide.
+For information on creating accessible themes, see Creating accessible themes.